Raideeen/dotfiles/README.md

 ## Note

 - [Hyprsome](https://github.com/sopa0/hyprsome) is a binary that interacts with Hyprland's Unix socket to make workspaces behave similary to AwesomeWM in a multi-monitor setup.
 To be usable, the binary has to be placed in `/usr/bin`.
 This is done automatically in the script by the `move-cargo-binaries.sh` script.
+Although, you can configure your multi-monitor setup by just setting specific workspaces for each monitor.

 ## Things to add